 Clearly, this is not God’s word.
 It is the hate-filled climax of the psalmist’s otherwise beautiful song.
 The danger of a literal understanding of religious texts is most obvious in the face of militant Islamist and Jihadist movements.
 They have hate-filled verses too.
 But what about the peaceful passages, the ones preaching tolerance and love?
 Are they God’s word?
 Maybe.
 But from a Christian perspective, it is not the text that must be considered the word of God, it is a person: Jesus Christ.
 He is the ultimate image of God, his perfect reflection.
 He is the fundamental doctrine of true theology.

-3) God’s people is not (only) a nation: It is striking how many fundamentalist Christians explain their undivided and, after the Shoah, justified support of the State of Israel with a theological argument.
-According to their view, Israel is “the people of God”, and some hardliners even argue that the Bible rules out a two-state solution with an Israeli and a Palestinian state side by side.
-It is again a literal understanding of (primarily) Old Testament passages which speak about God’s people in a different context at a different time.
-But who cares about context?
+3) God’s people is not a nation: It is striking how many fundamentalist Christians explain their undivided and – after the Shoah – justified support of the state of Israel with a theological argument.
+According to their view, (the state of) Israel is “the people of God”, and some hardliners even argue that the Bible rules out a two-state solution with an Israeli and a Palestinian state side by side.
+It is again a literal understanding of primarily Old Testament passages which speak about God’s people in a completely different context at a completely different time.
+But hey, who cares about context?
 If God’s word says it, we must take it at face value.
-I wonder if it ever occurred to these fundamentalists that 20 percent of Israel’s citizens are Arabs (a fact that some Israel haters – right, left, Muslim – also tend to forget).
+I wonder if it ever occurred to these fundamentalists that 20 percent of Israel’s citizens are Arabs (a fact some Israel haters also tend to forget).
 How can a contemporary nation state be God’s people?
 And what about the Palestinian Christians in Bethlehem and Nazareth, or in Gaza, for that matter?
-And on the other hand, what about those Jews who live in the US, like the BDS supporting Judith Butler?
-Aren’t they part of God’s chosen people, the Jews, too?
+And on the other hand, what about those Jews who live in the United States, like the BDS supporting Judith Butler?
+Aren’t they too part of God’s chosen people?
 And then, what about Muslims with Israeli citizenship?
+Are they God’s people, too?
 And what about the Druze or the Baha’i?
 There is no fundamentalist answer to these questions.
-Because the truth is: God’s people is not (only) a nation state.
-God’s kingdom is not (just) a political entity.
+Because the truth is: God’s people is not a nation state.
+God’s kingdom is not a political entity.
 Peter, the Jewish disciple of Jesus, once put it this way: